jonathanlocke/jonathanlocke.github.io/index.md

         }
     }

 Here, the *state()* method allows any interface extending *Mixin* to retrieve associated state for itself.
 If the state is not yet attached to the mixin, it is created with the given *Factory*.
-The *MixinState* class that is used in the body of the *state()* method stores and retrieves state with a key that combines the object and the *Class* of the mixin.
+The *MixinState* class that is used in the body of the *state()* method stores and retrieves state using a key that combines the object's *this* reference and the *Class* of the mixin sub-interface:

+    class MixinState
+    {
+        private static final Map<MixinKey, Object> values = new ConcurrentHashMap<>();

+        /**
+         * @return Gets a value for the given mixin of the given object,
+         * creating a new value with the given factory if it doesn't
+         * already exist.
+         */
+        @SuppressWarnings("unchecked")
+        public static synchronized <T> T get(final Object object, final Class<? extends Mixin> mixinType,
+                                             final Factory<T> factory)
+        {
+            // Create a composite key (to allow multiple traits on an object), final var key = new MixinKey(object, mixinType);

+            // get any current value for the mixin, var value = (T) values.get(key);

+            // and if none exists,
+            if (value == null)
+            {
+                // create a new value,
+                value = factory.newInstance();

+                // and store that.
+                values.put(key, value);
+            }

+            return value;
+        }

 This allows each object to have state for many mixins associated with it.
 Note that an object using mixin(s) does not need to implement the *hashCode()* / *equals()* contract.
 Also note that mixin state is stored by *MixinState* using a *ConcurrentHashMap* to avoid concurrency problems.
 Access to this map may become contentious if there are a large number of objects accessing mixin state at the same time.

 To define a new *Mixin*, we can simply extend the *Mixin* interface and use the *state()* method in our interface's default methods to access our state, as needed: